nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

             journalctl -u mediawiki-test1-apache

-# Static file serving (no CGI)
+# Static file serving

-If you need static file serving there are two backends available:
+When you do not need CGI support as php then these services might be for you.
+They are optimized for serving files and there are two implementations available:

 * [static-darkhttpd](../modules/web/services/static-darkhttpd/default.nix)
 * [static-nginx](../modules/web/services/static-nginx/default.nix)